noah-alvarado/pacific/README.md

 ### Game (Frontend - SolidJS)

 1. Navigate to the `game` directory: `cd game`
-2. Install dependencies: `pnpm install`
+2. Install dependencies: `yarn`
-3. Start the development server: `pnpm dev`
+3. Start the development server: `yarn dev`
    - The application will typically be available at `http://localhost:3000` (or the port shown in your terminal).

 ### Service (Backend)